epage/epage.github.io/blog/blog/iterating-on-test.md

 Having to wrap `#[test]` isn't ideal and requires you to bake in every runtime condition into your macro.
-This also then does't compose with other solutions.
+This also then doesn't compose with other solutions.

 Cargo is also unlikely to be able to recognize that it needs to recompile tests when the conditions change.